 Mariusz Szczygieł graduated from the Stefan Żeromski School of Economics in Legnica, and later from the Department of Journalism and Political Science at the University of Warsaw.
-He was taught by author of Zdążyć przed Panem Bogiem/ Shielding the Flame writer and journalist Hanna Krall.
+He was taught by the author of Shielding the Flame, a writer and journalist, Hanna Krall.

-In 1986-1990 Szczygieł was a reporter for the weekly Na przełaj.
+In 1986-1990 Szczygieł was a reporter for the weekly Na Przełaj.
 Then, for six years he wrote for Gazeta Wyborcza.
-He was the co-presenter of the talk show Na każdy temat/ Any subject on TV Polsat in 1995-2001.
-From 1997 to 1998 he taught journalism at the Ecole Superieure de Journalism de Lille and for eight years he taught at the University of Warsaw's Department of Journalism and Political Science.
-In 2002 he resumed reporting for Gazeta Wyborcza and since 2004, he has been the Deputy Editor of the Duży Format/ Large Format supplement.
+He was the co-presenter of the talk show Na Każdy Temat (editor's translation: Any Subject) on TV Polsat in 1995-2001.
+From 1997 to 1998, he taught journalism at the École Supérieure de Journalisme de Lille and for eight years he taught at the University of Warsaw's Department of Journalism and Political Science.
+In 2002 he resumed reporting for Gazeta Wyborcza and since 2004, he has been the Deputy Editor of the Duży Format (editor's translation: Large Format) supplement.

 He received several awards, among others: Warsaw Literary Premiere Award in 2010, the Europe Book Prize in 2009, together with his translator the Prix Amphi from the University of Lille for the best foreign language book released in France in 2008 (Gottland), the European Book Prize for best European book of the year (Gottland) in 2009, the Nike Readers' Award in 2007, the 2004 Melchior Award in the National Competition for photojournalists – for his achievements in non-fiction literature, the Polish Journalists' Association Award in 1993.